CycliST: A Video Language Model Benchmark for Reasoning on Cyclical State Transitions: Cyclical State Transitions

 Objects in each scene are generated sequentially, one after the other.
 The discrete properties of each object—namely, its geometry and size—are sampled uniformly from the set of available options.
 Initial positions are drawn from a uniform distribution over the scene’s $x$ and $y$ boundaries, with fixed $z = 0$, and initial orientations are sampled uniformly from the interval $[0^\circ, 360^\circ)$.
 As detailed later in~\Cref{sec:pipeline}, we ensure that the resulting scenes remain free of intersections.

-To introduce temporal dynamics, we first randomly determine the number of clutter objects and the number of each type of cycle function to be included in the scene.
+We introduce temporal dynamics by randomly determining the number of clutter objects and cycle functions to be included in the scene.
 Clutter objects are then generated first, with no associated cycles, followed by the generation of cyclic objects.
 The latter are created by randomly assigning and combining cycle functions until all have been allocated.

 As a result, while the number of clutter objects is predetermined, the number of cyclic objects is implicitly defined by the number and assignment of cycle functions.
 For example, if two distinct cycle functions are sampled, the resulting scene may include either one cyclic object with both functions or two cyclic objects, each associated with a single function.